Assessed value

 -

-You are a blind person
+A blind person

 -

-You are totally and permanently disabled
+Are totally and permanently disabled

 Agricultural deferments are also available for those who qualify